 You can find more questions and answers on our tenant promise here.

-In principle, Deutsche Wohnen considers the rent index to be a suitable tool for establishing the local comparable rent.
-However, a qualified rent index must be compiled in accordance with scientific rules and be statistically sound.
-In our view, the Berlin rent index does not meet these requirements.
+In principle, Deutsche Wohnen sees the rent index as a useful tool for calculating local comparable rent.
+However, a qualified rent index must be drawn up in line with scientific principles and founded on statistics.
+In our view, the Berlin rent index does not yet fulfil these requirements.

 Deutsche Wohnen’s profit is made up of earnings from residential property management, but also of earnings from other business segments as well.
 The revaluation of our holdings has a particularly significant influence on the company’s operating result.
 The value of our properties is rising because the economy is very buoyant and because large numbers of people are moving into Germany’s metropolitan regions.
 This has an impact on the operating result and makes up a large part of our earnings.